 The Bachelor and Master of Interior Architecture programs have been accredited by the Council for Interior Design Accreditation (CIDA), since 2002.
 CIDA is recognized as the authority on interior design education.
 Our CIDA accreditation was renewed for 6 years in 2015.
-Both programs will undergo a re-accreditation site visit in 2021.
+Both programs will undergo a re-accreditation site visit in the fall of 2021.

 The Massachusetts Higher Education Coordinating Council approved degree-granting authority for the BAC's Bachelor of Interior Design program in 1993 and the Master of Interior Design program in 1997.
-The Bachelor of Interior Architecture, Master of Interior Architecture and Master of Science in Interior Architecture programs received Board of Higher Education approval to be renamed Bachelor and Master of "Interior Architecture" in 2014.
+The Bachelor of Interior Architecture, and Master of Interior Architecture programs received Board of Higher Education approval to be renamed Bachelor and Master of "Interior Architecture" in 2014.